-- From Ig08: Hi, I have my credit card since last 6 years and have never missed any payments, but my last payment was due on 4th may and I paid it on 6th. … Does being one/two days late affect credit score?
+- From Ig08: Hi, I have [had] my credit card for the last 6 years and have never missed any payments, but my last payment was due on May 4th and I paid it on 6th. … Does being one/two days late affect credit score?

 - From Stephen: I have perfect credit and a small business and my credit is very important to me.
-I had a credit card … I thought it was completely paid off there was a $6 remaining balance I paid it in full and it was 31 days late and they put it on my report what kind of options do I have?
+I had a credit card … I thought it was completely paid off, but there was a $6 remaining balance.
+I paid it in full and it was 31 days late, and they put it on my report.
+What kind of options do I have?